HarukiMiya/Tic_Tac_Toe_Android_App/README.md

 ## Demo

 There's a delay on video when uploading it to github.
 You can go [here](https://youtube.com/shorts/did11Cp_nmY) and check the non-delay version.
-(Sound volume is way less than I heared on youtube 😢)
+(Sound volume on youtube is way less than I heared on actual device 😢)

 https://user-images.githubusercontent.com/83580034/187508352-665add85-9755-4e28-a446-126125c18441.mov